 What is your name and your current occupation?

-I am Jubey Jose Working as an animator in Toronto.
+I am Jubey Jose Working as an animator in Canada .

 What are some of the crazier jobs you had before getting into animation?

 I have done all sorts of job to get my daily bread.
-It starts from cleaning, catering, mentoring, printing, graphic designing and it is long list.
-But my ultimate aim while doing them was to land my dream job as an animator
+It starts from cleaning, catering, mentoring, printing, graphic designing and it is a long list.
+Fortunately I did not do those jobs for a long time.
+I got the job as an animator right after I completed my graduation.

 How did you become interested in animation?